VanDirBan/Linux-mint/pages/Networking.md

 			- Secure WebSocket: wss:// (port 443).
 		- **Use Case**: Real-time applications like chat, gaming, stock trading.
 		- **Example**: Chatting in a web application where messages are sent instantly.
+- **Socket**
+	- **Definition**: A socket is a virtual endpoint that enables communication between two programs over a network, acting as an entry and exit point for data exchange.
+	- **Function**: It establishes a connection between applications, similar to how a physical port connects network devices.
+	- **Use**: Sockets are used in client-server models, chat applications, web browsing, and any network-based communication.